ICAO Requirements and Guidance

 The Manual of Aircraft Ground De-icing/Anti-icing Operations (Doc 9640) Second Edition 2000, provides a general description of the various factors relating to aeroplane icing on the ground.
 It addresses the minimum procedural requirements necessary to conduct safe and efficient operations during those conditions which require aeroplane de-icing and anti-icing activities.
 The "clean aircraft concept" is described.
 The second edition refers to Types I, II, III and IV fluids and also to methods for de-icing which do not use fluids.
 Examples of application and holdover time tables are provided for Types I, II and IV fluids.
 The second edition also contains material on equipment, quality assurance programmes and the annual updating of holdover time guidelines and de-icing/anti-icing procedures.
 The primary purpose in the publication of this manual was to encourage international standardization of de-icing/anti-icing activities.

-These documents can be purchased directly from ICAO through the Document Sales Unit.
+These documents can be purchased directly from ICAO through the ICAO Store.
 Training and qualification of de-icing personnel is the responsibility of the operators and the States concerned.
 ICAO does not have requirements concerning the licensing of personnel for the conduct of de-icing/anti-icing operations.

-Holdover times and procedures are continually updated by an international group of experts under the auspices of the Society of Automobile Engineers (SAE) G-12 Committee on Aircraft Ground De-icing/Anti-icing through its Holdover Time Subcommittee.
+Holdover times and procedures are continually updated by an international group of experts under the auspices of the Society of Automobile Engineers (SAE) G-12 Committee on Aircraft Ground De-icing/Anti-icing through its Holdover Testing Committee.
 This group of experts is composed of representatives of the world's airlines, anti-icing fluid manufacturers, aviation regulatory authorities and research organizations.

-The approved documents are published by: Transport Canada in an Advisory Circular; the United States FAA in a Flight Standards Information Bulletin for Air Transportation (FSAT); the SAE in Aerospace Recommended Procedure ARP 4737; and the International Standards Organization (ISO) in ISO 11076.
+The approved documents are published by: Transport Canada in an Advisory Circular; the United States FAA in a Flight Standards Information Bulletin for Air Transportation (FSAT) and the SAE in Aerospace Recommended Procedures.

 The FAA and Transport Canada publications are published annually and are usually available prior to the start of winter in the Northern Hemisphere.
 The FAA and Transport Canada also publish a list of qualified de-icing/anti-icing fluids, together with holdover time guidelines for specific fluids that have superior performance to the generic tables.